 Internet access is the infrastructure challenge of the early 21st century.
 The internet, and access to the information and services it provides, is responsible for economic growth, job creation, education, and a better quality of life.
 But, the internet only creates value for those who have affordable access and the digital literacy skills to use that access effectively.
-The City must continue to explore all options that would increase the availability of competitive, affordable gigabit broadband internet access.

 Mayor Murray’s Strategy

 - Reduce regulatory barriers: Cities are competing with one another to attract high-speed broadband opportunities.
 To make Seattle more welcoming to these opportunities, we must look at increasing access to city infrastructure and simplifying our permitting processes.
 Revisions to the SDOT Director’s Rule 2-2009 are a critical first step in reducing regulatory barriers.
 However, other regulations should also be reviewed.

 - Explore public/private partnerships: We should investigate ways to engage experienced commercial internet service providers while we look to provide opportunities for improved access and increased competition.
 The City can potentially leverage existing resources, such as its fiber optic network, to provide service.

 - Explore municipal broadband: While pursuing other options, the City should determine the feasibility of a city-operated fiber-to-the-premise municipal broadband solution that could bring high-speed access to Seattle households.